Du Cane Court, Balham SW12

 First impressions were good.
 The block, vast and uniform, looked imposing from the road and was complemented by some attractive Japanese-style landscaping.
 The glamorous if slightly kitschy communal lobby was like something out of a Agatha Christie novel set in the 1930s with period furnishings, a lot of curved surfaces, pillars and gold accents.

-The flats themselves were rather less impressive.
-The first was a 2 bedroom flat on one of the lower floors of the building, accessed via a very long, drably carpeted corridor.
+The first flat that I saw was a 2 bedroom flat on one of the lower floors of the building, accessed via a very long carpeted corridor.
 Like a lot of flats from this era, it had a lateral layout with all of the rooms lined up in a row, accessed via one long corridor down the side.

-The combination of layout and the fact it was on a low floor gave the flat a slightly oppressive, gloomy feel.
-Looking out of the windows into the internal courtyard and the hundreds of other flats in the block (all of the rooms had the same outlook given the lateral layout) was a bit prison-like.
+The combination of layout and the fact it was on a low floor meant that the flat felt a bit dark.
+Looking out of the windows into the internal courtyard and the hundreds of other flats in the block (all of the rooms had the same outlook given the lateral layout) wasn’t for me.

 The other flat was a self contained split-level maisonette with its own front door accessed via the side of the block.
-This was marginally better but there was something strange about the way it had been converted and renovated, particularly the downstairs kitchen and living area which was sort of open plan but sort of not.
-The existing owner had tried to decorate in a way that was sympathetic to the era but the aesthetic wasn’t quite to my taste.
+This was better but there was something odd about the way it had been converted and renovated, particularly the downstairs kitchen and living area which was sort of open plan but sort of not.
+The existing owner had decorated in a way that was sympathetic to the era but the flat wasn’t quite to my taste overall.

 I’ve since seen a really nice example of a one bedroom flat in the block on the Modern House website.
-The vendor had done a very high-spec all-white renovation job, which gave the place a far more contemporary (yet still fitting) look compared to the slightly dodgy ones that I saw.
-Anyone seeking to renovate their Du Cane Court flat should take note!
+The vendor had done a very high-spec all-white renovation job, which gave the place a far more contemporary (yet still fitting) look.